Cadillac Runabout and Tonneau

 The one cylinder Cadillac continued to be offered through 1908 in the runabout, tonneau or delivery bodies under a variety of Model designations which are delineated below.

 Single-cylinder engine

 The Models A, B, C, E, and F shared a single-cylinder 98.2 cuin engine rated from 6.5 to around 9 hp depending on model.
 The cylinder was horizontal, pointing rearward, and was cast from iron with a copper water jacket.
 Bore and stroke were square at 5 in.
-The engine was named by its manufacturers, Leland and Faulkner, "Little Hercules".
+The engine was named by its manufacturers, Leland and Faulconer, "Little Hercules".

 The engine employed a patented variable-lift intake valve licensed from Alanson Partridge Brush.
 The restrictions of this design using Brush's patents led the company to develop their own four-cylinder engine for the later Models D, L, G, and H.

 Rear entrance tonneau

 When the street was muddy or dirty the car would be backed up to the sidewalk so tonneau passengers did not need to walk in the mud.